galaxyproject/ansible-cloudlaunch/README.md

   - cl.key
 ```

-Store the vault password to `.vault_file` in the repo root dir and run the
+Store the vault password to `.vault_pass` in the repo root dir and run the
 playbook with the following command:

 ```